-Arrogance and paranoia define Mugabe and his politics, a politics constantly defined according to clan or tribe.
-He has presided over an exclusivist system that specialises in dividing communities and subjects ethnic Matabeles who include Kalangas to despicable levels of discrimination.
+It is clear that arrogance and paranoia define Mugabe and his politics, a politics constantly defined according to clan or tribe.
+He has presided over an exclusivist system that specialises in dividing communities and subjects ethnic groups from Matabeleland who include Kalangas to despicable levels of discrimination.

-The purpose of the recent rant lies not in highlighting the ‘problem of Kalangas’ itself but in scapegoating and creating schisms within Matabeleland.
+Context matters, the purpose of the recent rant lies not in highlighting the ‘problem of lack of education among Kalangas’ itself but in scapegoating and creating schisms within Matabeleland.
 Linked to Gukurahundi, the worst feature of Mugabe presidency has been its sustained effort of keeping different ethnic groups apart, always trying to widen the divide between communities by selectively showering certain individuals and/ or groups within society with favour while castigating others.

-The profiling of Kalangas as uneducated petty criminals is an attempt at diverting attention from the problem of his poor governance.
+The profiling of Kalangas as uneducated petty criminals is an attempt at diverting attention from the poor outcomes of his failing governance.
 Predictably, instead of owning up to his failures, he withdraws into his comfort zone; he attempts to plant a seed of self-doubt and anxiety among Kalangas, subtle instigate Kalanga nationalism and create a socio-political space of ‘us – Kalangas’ and ‘them’.
 The effect will be weakening Matabeleland nationalism which represents a long-term real threat to Mashonaland dominance in Matabeleland.
-Matabeles should resist any such attempts at dividing the region; we have always been united by our differences.
+Matabeleland people must resist any such attempts at dividing the region; we have always been united by our differences.

 Matabeles of various ethnic origin have been able to successfully share a common social space.
 Through the experience of over a century of living together, Matabeles have built socio-political processes that encourage tolerance and respect among the different ethnic groups.
 Indeed, boundaries that divide one’s ethnic identity from Ndebele are at best shadowy and vague; it is often not clear-cut where being Nguni or Tonga or Kalanga or Sotho or Xhosa or Venda stops and where being Ndebele starts.
 We have identified ethnic differences and used those to empower the region.